COVID-19 Update We are Open. Call to Arrange Free Consult. Phone Consult Available.

 J. Luke Hendrix, chapter 13 bankruptcy attorney, has helped many individuals use Chapter 13.
 We can help you keep your property, catch up on taxes, mortgages, and other arrears.
 It can resolve disputed creditor claims and remove or reduce certain liens.
 Finally, it can obtain a discharge of dischargeable debts.

 Chapter 11 is generally a reorganization bankruptcy for businesses.
 This includes corporations, limited liability companies, and limited partnerships.
 Individuals can also file Chapter 11.
 In Chapter 11, the business keeps its property and continues its business operations.
 It offers an immediate stay of most creditor collection actions.
 This includes foreclosures, repossessions, wage garnishments, bank levies, and lawsuits.
-It works to formulate a plan providing for the payment of creditors over several years.
+It works to create a plan providing for the payment of creditors over several years.
 There is no set limit on how long the repayment period can be, and it depends on the circumstances of each case.
 The amount paid to creditors is determined on a case by case basis.

-In many cases, it is only a percentage of the amount claimed.
+Debtors using chapter 11 usually pay a percentage of the amount claimed.
 Even if all creditors do not approve of the plan, a business can force a creditor to accept the proposed terms.
 Chapter 11 can help a business catch up on rent payments or mortgage arrears.
 It can help avoid evictions, get out of a bad lease, and remove certain liens.
 It can reduce interest rates on loans to a more manageable rate.
 It can pay unpaid taxes, stop costly litigation, and restructure other obligations.
 We also resolve disputed creditor claims.

 J. Luke Hendrix is an affordable local corporate and personal local bankruptcy attorney.
 J. Luke Hendrix is an affordable local corporate and personal local bankruptcy attorney.
 It has helped many small businesses reorganize their financial affairs.
 They can stay in businesses through the protections of Chapter 11.